minshinkhant/Food_Trucker_Tracked/README.md

 **Required Must-have Stories**

+- [X] Login screen where user can create a account and log in
-* List of food trucks
+- [ ] List of food trucks
-* Rating, price, cuisine, address, name and image of each food truck
+- [ ] Rating, price, cuisine, address, name and image of each food truck
-* Detail screen of each food truck
+- [ ] Detail screen of each food truck

 **Optional Nice-to-have Stories**

-* Distance of food truck from user
+- [ ] Distance of food truck from user
-* Login screen
-* Favorite food trucks
+- [ ] Favorite food trucks
-* Map with directions of getting to food truck
+- [ ] Map with directions of getting to food truck

 ### 2. Screen Archetypes